code-with-amitk/Code-examples/Threads_Processes_IPC/Terms/README.md

 <a name=busyw></a>
 ### Busy Waiting
+**Busy waiting when doing IO**
 - Let's suppose UserSpace program wants to read IO device.
 It invokes [Device Driver using device file](/Device_Drivers/Linux).
 - [Device driver writes to Device Controller's register](/Device_Drivers/Linux/#how) for reading memory address & device driver sits in loop, continuously polling the device to see if it is done
 - When IO is completed data(if any) is returned to driver.
 Device driver returns control to user space process.
 User space process was said to be in busy waiting.

+**Busy waiting on mutex**
+- Process-1(or thread-1) has locked mutex and is in critical section.
+- Process-2(or thread-2) need to wait outside critical section until mutex is unlocked.
+Process-2 sits in tight loop waiting for mutex to be released.
+This is called Busy waiting.

 <a name=cb></a>
 ### CPU Bound